dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/README.md

 In most cases, it is strongly recommended to use this POSIX file object outside of the process Finder to define variables that are then used within the process.
 [this script 2](https://github.com/dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/blob/main/Essai_POSIX.applescript)

+See also this [pdf document](https://github.com/dev-xiligroup/Some-notes-about-Applescript-in-Sequoia/blob/main/PDF_docs/ShCu_ExampleWithInputVariables.pdf) ScreenShots of  Shortcuts.

 ## Make a new (sub) folder
 With Process Finder, to use "Make new folder," it is necessary to test for the existence of the object beforehand, which is why the shell command is more efficient.